 Here are some starters.

-Q: Where did the light come from?
+Q: What direction is the light coming from?

 A: The shadows will tell you.

 A: (Okay, this one is pretty easy.)
 If the light appears to be coming from multiple places and/or directions, yeah, probably multiple sources.
 As you progress further into lighting, you'll likely become interested in using multiple lights.

 Q: Is the light falling over a small, restricted area?